Board

 Steve Sheetz

-Steve is a mechanical engineer from Georgia Tech with 20 years of experience in the nuclear industry at the Savannah River Site.
+Stephen O. Sheetz is a mechanical engineer from Georgia Tech with over 30 years of experience in the nuclear industry.
 He was actively involved during the construction and early test operations of the Defense Waste Processing Facility and has supported the Savannah River National laboratory by marketing technologies to the Department of Defense.
 His work on the Accelerator Production of Tritium project included a three-year assignment at the Los Alamos National Laboratory.

-Mr. Sheetz is currently supporting a multi-lab program called the Advanced Fuel Cycle Initiative.
-This program is investigating technologies that will improve the utilization of commercial power reactor fuel while consuming the plutonium and minimizing the volume and toxicity of the wastes.
+Steve supported a multi-lab program called the Advanced Fuel Cycle Initiative/Global Nuclear Energy Partnership.
+This program investigated technologies that will improve the utilization of commercial power reactor fuel while consuming the plutonium and minimizing the volume and toxicity of the wastes.
+This was followed by pursuing opportunities for advanced nuclear reactors to build their first-of-a-kind units at the Savannah River Site.

 Return to Board of Directors Index